pdcp1/aiid/README.md

-# Deepfake Incident Database (AIID)
+# Deepfake Incident Database (DFID)

 [![Netlify Status](https://api.netlify.com/api/v1/badges/9eb0dda2-916c-46f9-a0bd-9ddab3879c6e/deploy-status)](https://app.netlify.com/sites/aiid/deploys)

+For **design**, **planning** and **roadmap** information for the Deepfake Incident Database, developed by the Oregon State University Capstone team in 2023, you can find information in [deepfake-docs/deepfakes.md](deepfake-docs/deepfakes.md).
+This document below will show information about:

+1. **Setup instructions** to install the codebase, and to be able to run and deploy the code.
+1. **Architecture** of the Deepfake Incident Database.
+1. **Contribution** process.
+1. **Unit testing** setup and process.

-Information about the goals and organization of the Deepfake Incident Database can be found on the [production website](https://incidentdatabase.ai/).
+Information about the goals and organization of the AI Incident Database (AIID), the parent website of the Deepfake Incident Database (DFID), can be found on the [production website](https://incidentdatabase.ai/).
 This page concentrates on onboarding for the following types of contributions to the database,

 1. Contribute **changes** to the current Deepfake Incident Database.
 2. Contribute a **new summary** to the Deepfake Incident Database.
 A "summary" is a programmatically generated summary of the database contents.
 Examples are available [here](https://incidentdatabase.ai/summaries).